osquery/osquery/docs/wiki/installation/custom-packages.md

 !!! warning "Deprecated"
     The following package guidance is deprecated.
-Please use CPake to generate packages.
+Please use CPack to generate packages.

 We support building custom deployment packages (pkg/deb/rpm) for less common use cases: